What to do When Chase Cancels Your Credit Card

 1. Ask For Other Options.

 It doesn’t hurt to ask for other options.
-You don’t have take the options in the mailed notice as the final word.
+You don’t have to take the options in the mailed notice as the final word.
 Call the number on the back of your card (or the number on the notice) to inquire about other credit card choices.
 For all you know, you may discover a credit card that is more compatible with you than the existing one.

 “I spoke to an agent who said I have the option to switch to a Chase Freedom®, no annual fee.
 Why didn’t say that ?” he wondered.
 In the end, he wasn’t pleased with the approach that Chase took to converting his original Chase Rewards card.
 It’s one thing when you know the card you're applying for has an annual fee.
-It's another when you weren't paying for an annual fee, and now are forced to use a card that has one.
+It's another when you weren't paying for a yearly fee, and now are forced to use a card that has one.

-The Chase Freedom® card has no annual fee and it offers 5% cash back in categories that change every quarter (enrollment required) and 1% cash back on everything else.
+The Chase Freedom® card has no annual fee, and it offers 5% cash back in categories that change every quarter (enrollment required) and 1% cash back on everything else.

 In other cases, you could get “grandfathered” into the existing account -- meaning that you get to keep the account that is no longer offered to new customers (terms can still change in the future).

 Remember, look at the terms and perks of the new card before you agree to the new credit card.
-Annual fees, interest rates and credit limits can change when you switch to another card.
+Annual fees, interest rates, and credit limits can change when you switch to another card.

 2. Know What Happens if You Decide to Close the Account.